kencormican/first-milestone-project/README.md

 Once the webpages were completed I ran trials using Opera, Edge, IE-11 and Firefox to confirm functionality, html, css & boostrap rendering was consistent across various web browsers.
 This enabled me to identify inconsistent flexbox display behaviour for the section element in the booking page when using ie version 11.
-Per stackoverflow url below the issue appears to be a bug associated max-width config applied to nested elements using flex display.
+Per Github url below the issue appears to be a bug associated max-width config applied to nested elements using flex display.
 The ambnormal behaviour resulted in the form input elements aligning to the right of the page as opposed to the center.
 I overcame the problem by adding an addtional class to the booking-form column that specifically targetted the bug.
 During this process I also decided to change the section & booking request row margins and padding for smaller breakpoints under 560px using media queries.